radius-project/docs/docs/content/author-apps/networking/howto-tls-termination-cert-manager/index.md

 ```sh
 rad init
 ```
 ## Step 2: Set up domain

+You'll next need a DNS record to point to your Kubernetes cluster and service in order to issue the certificate and allow traffic to your application.

 1. Run the following command and copy the EXTERNAL-IP field: